 With more tourists and less whale sharks it would be impossible to follow the one boat rule as tourists would never see anything and stop coming.

-Obviously this made us both feel terrible and pretty bad about being out on the water and looking for one of the seven.
+Obviously this made us both feel terrible and pretty bad about being out on the water and basically hunting for one of the seven.
 The procedure seemed pretty clear, head to where the rest of the boats are because they must be there for a reason.

 Sure enough that plan worked and we were soon being told to jump in the water.
 Almost immediately Bobby shouted at me to look straight down and although visibility wasn’t great I saw something coming towards me a few meters below.
-You hear whale sharks are big but it’s hard to imagine them until they are right there in front of you.
+You hear whale sharks are big but it’s hard to imagine just how big until they are right there in front of you.

 I stayed on the spot floating just watching while it passed underneath me before turning to start swimming with it as it had almost passed.
 Unfortunately that isn’t easy when five other boats have just dropped tourists into the water in front of you to do the same.
 Within seconds I had been consumed by a crowd of people, unable to move and very frustrated.